Kepchuk2/ecommerce-backend/README.md

 ## 🧪 Tests

-Unit tests are implemented for the core service layer to verify business logic and the main application scenarios.
+Unit tests are implemented for the core service layer to verify business logic and key service scenarios.

-Current test coverage focuses on:
+Current coverage includes:
-- basic service operations
+- successful service operations
 - validation and exception handling
-- selected edge cases in business logic
+- selected business edge cases

+The tests validate business rules such as cart management, order creation, and product operations.

 Covered services:
 - CartService
 - OrderService
 - ProductService
-- UserService

 Tests are written using:
 - JUnit 5
 - Mockito

-The service layer is tested in isolation with mocked repositories, allowing the tests to focus on application behavior without involving the database.
+The service layer is tested in isolation with mocked repositories, ensuring fast and focused verification of business logic without using the database.

 ---